moongoal/libccl/README.md

 Default values are availble in [features.hpp](include/ccl/features.hpp).

 To override the presence of any feature, define `CCL_OVERRIDE_FEATURE_<FEATURE_NAME>`.
 This will disable the definition any pre-processor symbols related to the given feature.

+### STL Compatibility Layer

+There is an STL compatibility layer available in [compat.hpp](include/ccl/compat.hpp).
+This file is not included by default and provides definitions for enhancing compatibility of CCL with existing STL constructs.